EliThomp/EliThomp.github.io/essays/designpatterns.md

 Imagine you're opening a bustling food court.
 Vendors from all over town are setting up shop: poke bowls, acai stands, plate lunch counters—you name it.
 Each vendor has different needs, different menus, and different ways of running things.
 If you tried to build each booth from scratch, one by one, your project would quickly spiral out of control.

-Instead, smart builders use *patterns*: strategies and recipes they can adjust depending on the vendor.
+Instead, smart builders use patterns: strategies and recipes they can adjust depending on the vendor.
 Software development isn't much different.
 In coding my final project, Manoa Munchies, I realized that design patterns are the reusable recipes that keep a project organized, efficient, and adaptable as it grows.

+But beyond structure and reusability, design patterns serve a deeper purpose.
+They offer a shared idea that makes it easier for teams to collaborate.
+When I worked with others on Manoa Munchies, I noticed how helpful it was to recognize and discuss familiar solutions.
+For example, choosing a strategy for vendor menus or using a factory-like function to create new menu items.
+Instead of wasting time explaining every detail from scratch, we could build on ideas that were already tested and understood.

+Design patterns also reduce the risk of bugs and make maintenance far easier.
+By following known conventions, we avoided messy code duplication and made the app easier to debug and extend.
+It was like building with cookie-cutter parts instead of carving everything by hand.
+We were able to focus more on innovation and less on reinventing the wheel.

+Ultimately, I learned that design patterns are more than programming tricks.
+They are tools for thinking, communicating, and building better software as a team.
+They are the glue that helps keep complex projects like Manoa Munchies running smoothly, even as they grow and change.
 <center>  <img src="../img/marketplace.jpg" alt="Busy Marketplace" width="700" style="height: auto;" /> </center>

 ## Flexibility Through the Strategy Pattern